Evaluating Counterfactual Policies Using Instruments: What assumptions help tighten the identified set?

 \paragraph{Policy complier (PC) bounds.} In the pretrial release setting, bail judges are legally instructed to release defendants based on pretrial misconduct potential if released ($Y(1)$).
 Consider a policy that encourages judges to release more defendants (e.g., a quota).
 Unless the judges' estimates of pretrial misconduct risk are terribly miscalibrated, policy compliers---individuals only released under the quota---should be on average higher risk than those currently released, but lower risk than those who are never released:

-When the marginal release rates under the counterfactual ($E[D(z,1)]$) are known, \cref{eq:pc_bound} can be written as a linear restriction on the marginals $\pi_{z}(\cdot)$, and is thus is straightforward to incorporate in the linear program for the identified set bounds.
+When the marginal release rates under the counterfactual ($E[D(z,1)]$) are point-identified, \cref{eq:pc_bound} can be written as a linear restriction on the marginals $\pi_{z}(\cdot)$, and is thus is straightforward to incorporate in the linear program for the identified set bounds.

 \paragraph{Treatment effect bounds.} It may sometimes be reasonable to impose bounds on the sign or magnitude of the treatment effects.
 For example, in some settings, it may be natural to impose the monotone treatment response assumption that $Y(1) \geq Y(0)$, as in \textcite{manski97} and \textcite{machado_instrumental_2019}.
 This is straightforward to impose by setting $\pi_{z}(y_0, y_1, d_0, d_1) =0$ whenever $y_1 < y_0$.
-Similarly, in some settings it may be reasonable to impose that the treatment effect for the policy compliers is not too large, e.g. $E[Y(1)-Y(0) \mid D(z,0)<D(z,1)] \leq c$, which can be implemented as a linear constraint, similar to \cref{eq:pc_bound}.\footnote{\textcite{fll23} argue, for example, that it may be reasonable to restrict the magnitude of the treatment effect of incarceration among compliers between different sets of judges; here we impose an analogous constraint on the compliers with respect to a policy of interest.}
+Similarly, in some settings it may be reasonable to impose that the treatment effect for the policy compliers is not too large, e.g. $E[Y(1)-Y(0) \mid D(z,0)<D(z,1)] \leq c$, which can be implemented as a linear constraint when the share of policy compliers is identified, similar to \cref{eq:pc_bound}.\footnote{\textcite{fll23} argue, for example, that it may be reasonable to restrict the magnitude of the treatment effect of incarceration among compliers between different sets of judges; here we impose an analogous constraint on the compliers with respect to a policy of interest.}

 \paragraph{Outcome disparity bounds.} Some counterfactual policies directly encourage a subset $\mathcal{Q}$ of decision-makers to act more like a benchmark group $\mathcal{Q}^{c}$.
 For example, in implementing a quota policy directive that asks the set $\mathcal{Q}$ to match the treatment rate of the group $\mathcal{Q}^{c}$, a policy-maker may encourage the decision-makers to also emulate their outcomes.
 We consider such a setting in our empirical application in \Cref{sec:suff-county-pros} below.
 In such cases, an alternative to bounding the disagreements between their treatment decisions is to bound the disparity in the outcomes between the two sets of decision-makers by imposing